 Zoho Books is a cloud-based accounting software solution that is best for small businesses.

-It’s a low-cost and easy solution, but Zoho Books stands out because of how easy it is to learn and set up.
+It’s a low-cost and easy solution, but Zoho Books stands out because it is easy to learn and set up.

 This software is intuitive, so you won’t have to spend hours learning the ins and outs of your new system before you can get down to business.

 Suppose your company deals with multiple currencies or has international customers or suppliers.
-In that case, Kashoo will ensure everything is recorded accurately using the correct exchange rate, which means less chance of getting audited by tax authorities for incorrectly reporting income due to foreign currency issues.
+In that case, Kashoo will record everything accurately using the correct exchange rate.
+This means less chance of getting audited by tax authorities for incorrectly reporting income due to foreign currency issues.

-NetSuite ERP is a cloud-based ERP software that provides a wide range of accounting, sales, marketing, and supply chain management capabilities.
-It’s suitable for companies that want to manage their business in the cloud.
+NetSuite ERP is a cloud-based software that provides various accounting, sales, marketing, and supply chain management capabilities.
+It suits companies that want to manage their business in the cloud.

 The NetSuite platform includes Sales Force Automation, Quote-to-Cash; Inventory Management; Financials (ledgers); Project Accounting.